 - Display routing tables

 - Display number of network interfaces

 Let’s get it started…

-You can use below syntax to view all established connection from/to your Windows server.
+We have seen the state in the connection information.
+You can use below syntax to view all established connections from/to your Windows server.

 C:\Windows\system32>netstat | findstr ESTABLISHED TCP 172.16.179.128:49375 a23-77-202-113:http ESTABLISHED C:\Windows\system32>

-Note: to view LISTEN, CLOSE_WAIT, TIME_WAIT you can just use as following.
+Note: to view LISTEN, CLOSE_WAIT, TIME_WAIT you can just use as follows.

 A very handy when you have to find out which PID is using the particular port number.